Renault Fuego: Australia

 In Australia, the 2 L GTX manual was the main model from 1982 to 1987, fully specified with factory air conditioning, TRX alloy wheels, a passenger mirror with remote control, but no trip computer.
 There was also a limited run of the more basic TX models.
-The Australian specifications included side intrusions beams in the doors and emission controls to meet Australian Design Rules.
+The Australian specifications included side intrusion beams in the doors and emission controls to meet Australian Design Rules.
+Aftermarket alloy wheels were often fitted because the cars came with a wheel that would accept only a specific Michelin tyre.

 New Zealand

-In New Zealand the UK specification GTS and GTX manuals were delivered from late 1981 into 1982; GTS, GTS Automatic, GTX, GTX Automatic in 1983; GTX, GTX Automatic, Turbo in 1984; GTX Automatic and Turbo in 1985; GTX (end of line Australian specification GTX's transferred from Australia), GTX Automatic, and Turbo in 1986.
+In New Zealand, the UK specification GTS and GTX manuals were delivered from late 1981 into 1982; GTS, GTS Automatic, GTX, GTX Automatic in 1983; GTX, GTX Automatic, Turbo in 1984; GTX Automatic and Turbo in 1985; GTX (end of line Australian specification GTX models imported from Australia), GTX Automatic, and Turbo in 1986.